$900B COVID relief bill passed by Congress, sent to Trump

 Majority Leader Mitch McConnell, R-Ky., took a victory lap after blocking far more ambitious legislation from reaching the Senate floor.
 He said the pragmatic approach of Biden was key.

-“The president-elect suggesting that we needed to do something now was helpful in moving both Pelosi and Schumer into a better place,” McConnell told reporters.
+“The president-elect suggesting that we needed to do something now was helpful in moving both Pelosi and Schumer into a better place,” McConnell told The Associated Press.
 “My view about what comes next is let’s take a look at it.
 Happy to evaluate that based upon the needs that we confront in February and March.”

 Vice President-elect Kamala Harris, D-Calif., came to the Senate to cast her vote for the bill.
 “The American people need relief and I want to be able to do what I can to help them,” she said.